This site requires a more recent version of Adobe Flash Player to function properly.

 Harley-Davidson gains market share in a shrinking U.S. heavyweight motorcycle market

-Through the first half of 2016, although Harley has reported a decline in retail sales in the U.S., prompting the company to lower its year-end shipment guidance, the company has grown market share in the country.
+Through the first three quarters of 2016, although Harley has reported a decline in retail sales in the U.S., which prompted the company to lower its year-end shipment guidance, the company has grown market share in the country.

 Harley has been losing out to competition in the last year or two due to the aggressive discounting by its competitors on account of the stronger U.S. dollar.
 Harley has looked to keep supply in line with demand to protect its premium brand image, and chosen not to lower its model prices to an extent that rivals its competition.
 This has definitely cost the company sales, but the strategy for Harley has always been to first maintain its iconic brand and develop the sport of motorcycling.